 Machine Embroidery Stabilizer Choices

-There are many different types of stabilizers, so you need to know which types are going to work best with each project.
-In general, you’ll choose your stabilizer based on the density and weave of your fabric and the stitch density of your embroidery design.
+There are many different types of stabilizers, so you need to know which types will work best with each project.
+In general, choose your stabilizer based on the density and weave of your fabric and the stitch density of your embroidery design.

 The four main types of machine embroidery stabilizers are cut-away, tear-away, wash-away, and heat-away.